Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 #### Separate Revenue and Cost Columns

-`TotalRevenue` tracks money received; `TotalCost` tracks money spent on inventory.
+`TotalRevenue` tracks money received; `TotalCost` tracks money spent.
 Using two columns keeps Excel analysis simple:

 - Total sales: `SUM(TotalRevenue)`
 - Cost of stock: `SUM(TotalCost)`
 - Profit: `SUM(TotalRevenue) + SUM(TotalCost)`

-#### Stock levels
+#### Stock Levels

 `SUM(TransactionLog.QuantityChange)` derives real-time stock levels.

+#### Sell Price

+This is a convenience/esthetic value.
+It is a default or suggested price for the user interface.

+The real sell price of the product is calculated by the `TotalRevenue` of a transaction log; this is the actual amount of money collected for the sale.

 #### Foreign Keys and Integrity

-- `TransactionLog.ProductID` must match a `ProductID` in the `Products` sheet whenever it is populated.
+`TransactionLog.ProductID` match a `ProductID` in the `Products` sheet.

-- `TransactionLog.SalesmanID` points at `Salesmen.SalesmanID` for user-driven activity.
-The business layer requires every mutating command (sale, restock, write-off, credit payment, open stock) to supply a salesman identifier and rejects inactive entries so ledger rows cannot reference retired users inadvertently.
+`TransactionLog.SalesmanID` points at `Salesmen.SalesmanID`.

+#### Linked IDs

-- `TransactionLog.LinkedTransactionID` links reversal flows. `CREDIT_PAYMENT` rows link back to the originating credit sale, and `VOID` rows reference the transaction they negate.
+`TransactionLog.LinkedTransactionID` links reversal flows. `CREDIT_PAYMENT` rows link back to the originating credit sale, and `VOID` rows reference the transaction they negate.

-#### Column Types and Formatting
+#### Column Types

 - Identifier columns (`ProductID`, `SalesmanID`, `TransactionID`, `LinkedTransactionID`) stay as text.
-Transaction identifiers are generated via `core_logic.generate_transaction_id` (`TYYYYMMDDHHMMSSffffff`, `V...` for voids) so Excel preserves chronological ordering.
 - `Timestamp` cells store ISO 8601 strings captured by the business layer.
-Each `record_*` function captures `datetime.now(UTC)` once per command and reuses that moment for both the transaction identifier and the persisted row, so callers cannot desynchronize the values or supply custom timestamps.
 - `QuantityChange` uses signed decimals
 - Monetary columns are written as `Decimal` instances.
-Revenue entries stay positive, while `build_restock_transaction` and `build_void_reversal` ensure costs are stored as negative numbers so `SUM(TotalRevenue) + SUM(TotalCost)` yields profit without extra formulas.
+Revenue entries stay positive, while costs are stored as negative numbers.
 - Boolean columns (`Products.IsActive`, `Salesmen.IsActive`) store Excel booleans; the DAL coerces them back to `bool` on read.
 - `PaymentType` stores one of the enum strings.
 - `Notes` is free-form text that can remain blank.